 Also joining the University’s expanding military outreach team, and working closely with Mitchell, will be U.S. Navy Veteran and Veterans advocate, Steve Borden, who has been named Associate Vice President for Military at National University.
 Formerly of Arizona State University’s Pat Tillman Veterans Center, Borden is a retired U.S. Navy Captain with more than 29 years of military service.
 In his new role at National University, he will play a key role, starting December 2019, in building and sustaining meaningful community and civic outreach programs and external agency engagement efforts in support of National University’s vision for military-affiliated students.

-National University – which will be changing its name to Sanford National University July 1, 2020 in honor of philanthropist T. Denny Sanford — offers a range of programs that are highly-popular among those in the military interested in transitioning to civilian careers, including engineering, cybersecurity, nursing and business degrees.
+National University offers a range of programs that are highly-popular among those in the military interested in transitioning to civilian careers, including engineering, cybersecurity, nursing and business degrees.
 Ms. Mitchell will build on the strong foundation of National University’s commitment to its military and Veteran students to ensure that education is accessible and relevant to their ongoing needs and aligned with industry needs and trends.
 A strong advocate of lifelong learning, her own educational background includes a Master of Arts in Organizational Management from The George Washington University in D.C., and a Bachelor of Science in Ocean Engineering from the United States Naval Academy, Annapolis, MD.
 She is a Class of 2019 Scholar in the George W. Bush Presidential Center Stand-To Veterans Leadership Program.

 About National University

 Founded in 1971, National University is among the largest, private, nonprofit universities in California.
-With more than 170,000 alumni, National University is dedicated to making lifelong learning opportunities accessible, challenging, and relevant to a diverse population of students through its three Colleges: Sanford College of Education; College of Professional Studies; and College of Letters and Sciences.
+With more than 200,000 alumni, National University is dedicated to making lifelong learning opportunities accessible, challenging, and relevant to a diverse population of students through its three Colleges: Sanford College of Education; College of Professional Studies; and College of Letters and Sciences.
 Programs are offered both online and at campuses throughout California and Nevada.
 National University is headquartered in La Jolla, California.
-The University is being renamed Sanford National University, effective July 1, 2020.
 Learn more at nu.edu.